learn-co-curriculum/dsc-cross-validation-lab/README.md

 y_hat_test = linreg.predict(X_test)
 ```

+### Residuals and MSE

-Calculate the residuals and the mean squared error
+Calculate the residuals and the mean squared error on the test set

 ```python